My Tactical Walking Sticks are .445" Diameter Aerospace Grade 5 Titanium (Tempered 6AL-4V Alloy), and are as strong as anyone could want or need.

 Titanium has some unusual properties & the more you stress it, the more resistant to additional stress it becomes.
 It also has a "deadening" quality to help absorb & lessen vibration reaching the hand, especially appreciated if ever needed in a tactical self defense role.

-I've sold 40+ sticks in slightly thinner .4375" rod on ebay, about 150 in slightly thicker .442", and about 50+ pieces in the current .445" diameter rod to date.
+I've sold about 650+ Titanium Walking Sticks and longer STAFFS to date.
 Everyone has been impressed with the strength & solid feel! (a few were Martial Art Instructors :-) One buyer weighed 425 pounds & was thrilled, and called it "Solid as a rock"!
 It is.... :-)

 Ti Rod Tactical